-- Understand the basic terminology of computer forensics, extract and handle digital data that will be processed tackle micro threats and various methods of information warfare. - Understand, from a legal standpoint, the importance of properly securing a crime scene. - Outline protocols used when a crime scene is being secured and evidence is being procured bylaw enforcement members. - Classify the various types of evidence that may be obtained at a crime scene. - Identify the importance of taking safety precautions at a crime scene.
+- CO1: Describe the basic terminology of computer forensics, extract and handle digital data that will be processed tackle micro threats and various methods of information warfare. - CO2: Outline protocols used when a crime scene is being secured and evidence is being procured bylaw enforcement members. - CO3: Classify the various types of evidence that may be obtained at a crime scene. - CO4: Identify the importance of taking safety precautions at a crime scene.